GenericMappingTools/gmt/BUILDING.md

     -DLICENSE_RESTRICTED=LGPL or -DLICENSE_RESTRICTED=no to include non-free code
     ```

-- Description:	The Generic Mapping Tools
-- Long description:	GMT is an open source collection of ~130 tools for manipulating
-  geographic and Cartesian data sets and producing PostScript illustrations ranging
-  from simple x-y plots via contour maps to artificially illuminated surfaces and
-  3D perspective views.
-- License:	GPL-3+, LGPL-3+, or Restrictive depending on LICENSE_RESTRICTED setting

 Note that you have to configure and build out-of-source.
 It is safe to make a parallel build with make -j.
 Please configure with CMAKE_BUILD_TYPE=RelWithDebInfo (appends -O2 -g to CFLAGS) so that we get reliable backtraces from sighandler.

-For reference, here is the link to the current MacPorts gmt5 Portfile: https://trac.macports.org/browser/trunk/dports/science/gmt5/Portfile